How to assign DEP devices to Hexnode?

-- Allow iTunes pairing: Allow users to sync their devices with iTunes.
+- Allow iTunes pairing: Check this option to allow users to sync their devices with iTunes.
 Disabling this option will prevent every iTunes related actions.
 To re-enable it, the device will have to be wiped and re-enrolled.

 - Enrollment authentication settings: Choose the authentication method to be used for enrollment.
 These settings will override the User authentication configured at Enroll > All Enrollments > No-Touch > Apple Business/School Manager.
 Two options are available:

 - No authentication – When selected admin must choose the Domain and Default user.

 - Use Global Authentication Settings – When this option is selected, the authentication mode as selected on Enroll > Settings > Authentication Modes is considered.